ShineLabUSYD/WM_Manipulation/README.md

 # Cerebellar and Subcortical Contributions to Working Memory Manipulation
-This repository contains the code used in my project *"Cerebellar and Subcortical Contributions to Working Memory Manipulation"*.
+This repository contains the code used in my project *"Cerebellar and Subcortical Contributions to Working Memory Manipulation"* (https://doi.org/10.1038/s42003-025-08467-0).

 **Code** was written using a combination of MATLAB and Python scripts.